 Peter gave up his blacksmith shop in Curdsville and moved to Charlotte County as early as March 1785.
 He purchased 250 acres on Louse Creek where he built a log house.
 Locals used to tell of a giant named Peter Francisco who built his log house and carried logs fourteen feet long by fourteen inches on his shoulders to make the sills.
 Nearby, where the log house once stood, is a free-flowing spring that Peter constructed by walling up the sides with large rocks fitted carefully together.
 Across the top Peter had mounted a huge flat rock weighing about 800 pounds.
 Tradition holds that Peter carried this rock from a nearby mountain!

-Peter and Susannah had two children: a son, James Anderson, born in the log house in 1786; and a daughter, Polly, born in 1788.
+Peter and Susannah had two children: a son, James Anderson, born in the log house in 1786; and a daughter, Mary "Polly", born in 1788.
 Peter sold the 250 acres on Louse Creek in 1788.
 His wife Susannah died in 1790.

 Records indicate that Peter served as Surveyor of Roads and on juries in several court cases.
 Real estate transactions in Cumberland and Prince Edward Counties are also recorded.